 The language that we use matters.
 If you are concerned that this job title is a form of cultural appropriation, I completely understand.
 This is something I have reflected on and discussed with Japanese colleagues, and I feel comfortable using the term.
 You may have a different conviction, and I validate that!
 Instead of calling this job a Singing Ninja, you might instead call it the “Show Stopper” or the “DJ” for the class period.

-I also have bi-weekly drawings on Fridays for really lame prizes, like peanut butter cracker sandwiches, Dora the Explorer pencils, and fruit snacks.
+I also have bi-weekly drawings on Fridays for really inexpensive prizes, like peanut butter cracker sandwiches, Dora the Explorer pencils, and fruit snacks.
 Sometimes there are cool things, too, but they are expensive to provide and therefore few and far between.
 I usually choose five winners in each class (of approximately 35 students).